-Expansion Capability.
-By leasing readily available data center space and expanding our operating data center space, we anticipate that we will be able to meet the demand from our existing and prospective customers.
-At December 31, 2013, our data center facilities, including pre-stabilized NRSF, have approximately 308,000 NRSF of space readily available for lease.
-We have the ability to expand our data center square footage by approximately 900,000 NRSF, or 66%, through the development of 118,300 NRSF space under construction as of December 31, 2013, and approximately 800,000 NRSF at multiple facilities that is available for future development based on market supply and demand.
+At December 31, 2014, our data center facilities have approximately 257,000 NRSF of unoccupied space.
+We have the ability to expand our data center square footage by approximately 908,000 NRSF, or 62%, through the development of approximately 170,000 NRSF space under construction as of December 31, 2014, and approximately 738,000 NRSF at multiple facilities that is available for future development based on market supply and demand.